/repren

 But call me repren for short

 Repren is a simple but flexible command-line tool for rewriting file contents according to a set of regular expression patterns, and to rename or move files according to patterns.
 Essentially, it is a general-purpose, brute-force text file refactoring tool.
-For example, repren could rename all occurrences of certain class and variable names in a set of Java source files, while simultaneously renaming the Java files according to the same pattern.
-It's more powerful than usual options like perl -pie, rpl, or sed:

-• It performs simultaneous group renamings, i.e. rename "foo" as "bar", and "bar" as "foo" at once, without requiring a temporary intermediate rename.
+• It performs group renamings, i.e. rename "foo" as "bar", and "bar" as "foo" at once, without requiring a temporary intermediate rename.

 • It is careful.
 It has a nondestructive mode, and prints clear stats on its changes.
 It leaves backups.
 File operations are done atomically, so interruptions never leave a previously existing file truncated or partly edited.

-• It has this nice documentaion!
+• It has this nice documentation!

 Usage